Shimmernight/obsidian-pomodoro-timer/README.md

 - Start/pause timer by clicking the status bar icon
 - Support for customizable long break intervals
 - Option to automatically start breaks and next Pomodoro sessions
+- System-level notifications that work even when Obsidian is not in focus

 ### Installation